-#The best spots to wine & dine on the way to The Long Sunset.
+#The best spots to wine & dine in the Scenic Rim.

 The Scenic Rim has come of age as a dining destination, boasting a bunch of fabulous restaurants, cafes, brewpubs and cellar doors that offer the kind food and beverage typically associated with the big smoke, made using first-class locally sourced produce.

-From natty fine diners and fancy wineries to classic old-school pubs, here’s what to check out in and around the region when visiting for The Long Sunset.
+From natty fine diners and fancy wineries to classic old-school pubs, here’s what to check out in and around the region.

 Occupying a beautiful heritage tenancy in Boonah, Blume is a handsome 20-seat encapsulation of the Scenic Rim’s growth as a food destination.

 In the kitchen is Jack Stuart, previously head chef at Brisbane’s Gauge and Melbourne’s Congress Wine, cooking a farm-to-table set menu.
 What you eat changes with the seasons, but expect dishes such as rainbow trout with finger lime, roe, pearl tapioca; spelt cannoli with bitter onion and sheep’s pecorino; and a mutton neck and black garlic sandwich.
 The food is washed down by a 30-bottle small-producer wine list (including local vino from Witches Falls Winery), house-made sodas, Australian spirits, and craft beer from from Brisbane’s Aether Brewing.